What is a community foundation?

 A community foundation is a charitable organization created by and for a community of people in a specific geographic area.
 It is supported by local donors, governed by a volunteer board of directors, and run by a professional staff with extensive knowledge of community needs and programs.

-The Community Foundation of the New River Valley was established in 1994 and serves the counties of Floyd, Giles, Montgomery, and Pulaski, and the City of Radford.
+The Community Foundation of the New River Valley was established in 1994 and serves the counties of Floyd, Giles, Montgomery, Pulaski, and Wythe, and the City of Radford.